noworry-b-still/rfs/README.md

 ## Client/Server:

-1. Client disconnects after making/handling a command request.
+1. Client disconnects after making/handling a command request.(atleast this is the intention)
 2. Server stays alive until an interrupt (Ctrl-C) is pressed, basically it listens for clients requests until killed.

+## Bugs/Features/Changes (to be worked):

+1. Client sometimes doesn't disconnect.
+2. Implement Multi-client support.
+3. Refactor the code, especially `server.c` and `client.c`.

+## Bugs(fixed so far):

+1. Improved client not disconnecting (not 100%).
+2. Fix creating directories during GET which was not working earlier.